particify/arsnova-server/README.md

 ## Documentation

-We provide separate documentations for lectures and students, administrators and developers:
+We provide separate documentations for lecturers and students, administrators and developers:

 * [For end-users](https://arsnova.thm.de/blog/en/arsnova-manual/)
 * For admins